 “[T]he nation’s first affirmative action programs and government handouts were conceived by white Americans for white Americans.
 From using racially justified mass murder, land theft, and labor exploitation to enacting racist citizenship laws, people socially defined as “white” have built generations of wealth and political power by playing the race card and founding an entire nation on white identity politics.
 To take just one example, the 1862 Homestead Act gleefully gave away millions of acres of stolen land almost exclusively to whites.
 And, quiet as it’s kept, white people continue to be the number-one beneficiaries of affirmative action today.”

 This is how white supremacy remains firmly rooted in a legal, political, and cultural system rigged to disempower anyone outside of the social definition of white.
-The point Buttigieg misses with his statement is that the white supremacist system on which the United States is founded makes no room for others to have the same rights and livelihood.
+The point Buttigieg misses with his statement is that our white supremacist system makes no room for others to have the same rights and livelihood.
 In order to get a seat at the table, disenfranchised communities have had to make a stance, as women, as African Americans, as LGBTQ people, as disabled people, to demand equality and to be treated as fellow human beings.
 That’s how any progress has been made on the civil rights front.
 Case in point, DiAngelo brings up the example of women’s suffrage in White Fragility:

 “Take women’s suffrage.
 If being a woman denies you the right to vote, you ipso facto cannot grant it to yourself.
 And you certainly cannot vote for your right to vote.
 If men control all the mechanisms that exclude women from voting as well as the mechanisms that can reverse that exclusion, women must call on men for justice.
 You could not have had a conversation about women’s right to vote and men’s need to grant it without naming women and men.
 Not naming the groups that face barriers only serves those who already have access; the assumption is that the access enjoyed by the controlling group is universal.”